best lactogenic foods for fatty breast milk

-You can use small amounts of brewer's yeast in baked foods and they are commonly found in lactation cookies.
+You can use small amounts of brewer's yeast in baked foods and they are also commonly found in lactation cookies.

 Certain foods like potatoes, raw banana and raw mango could cause you to generate more gas and decrease your milk supply.
 Cabbage leaves, thyme, parsley and peppermint can also reduce the production of milk.

-Other ways to boost milk supply
+other ways to enrich and boost breast milk supply

 Reduce your stress

-Stress and post-partum depression can contribute to a low milk supply.
+Stress and postpartum depression can contribute to a low milk supply.
 It's important to take care of your mental health in addition to your physical health and communicate with your doctors, family members and partner.
-Make wellness habits a part of your routine like meditation or breathing exercises.
+Make wellness habits a part of your routine, like meditation or breathing exercises.

 If you are struggling to take care of your baby, seek help from others like family members so that you can get the parenting support you need.

 Eating well and resting well is essential for a new mother and can help to boost milk supply.
-You may need the support of a family member or confinement nanny to help you take care of the baby while you can get some rest from parenting.
+You may need the support of a family member or confinement nanny to help you take care of the baby while you can get some rest from breastfeeding or parenting.

 Have frequent feeding